 Asian Carp in Illinois

 A century ago the Chicago Sanitary and Ship Canal was hailed as an engineering masterpiece.
-Built a century ago to carry sewage and ships, the canal connects the Great Lakes basin to the Mississippi River Valley – two ecosystems that evolved separately for millennia.
-But today the canal has become a superhighway that allows plants and animals from one ecosystem to invade the other.
-Zebra mussels from Lake Michigan have spread through the Mississippi River and her tributaries, clogging water pipes and causing millions of dollars worth of damage to industrial facilities.
-There are many other examples.
-Today two species of Asian carp threaten to devastate the Great Lakes and inflict irreversible damage on sport fisheries, wildlife, regional economies and the people that rely upon them.
+Built to carry sewage and ships, the canal created an artificial connection between the Great Lakes basin to the Mississippi River Valley – two ecosystems that evolved separately for millennia.
+Today the canal has become a superhighway that allows plants and animals from one ecosystem to invade the other.
+Zebra mussels from Lake Michigan have spread through the Mississippi River and its tributaries, clogging water pipes and causing millions of dollars worth of damage to industrial facilities.
+Now two species of Asian carp threaten to devastate the Great Lakes and inflict irreversible damage on sport fisheries, wildlife, regional economies and the people that rely on them.

 Bighead carp grow to more than 4 feet long and weigh up to 100 pounds.
 Silver carp leap when disturbed and injure river users.
 Cuts, bruises, and broken bones have been reported from silver carp collisions along the Illinois River.

 If Asian carp invade the Great Lakes, they could also devastate the region’s $7 billion fishing industry and permanently alter how recreational boaters, anglers, and tourists use and enjoy the lakes and their many tributaries.
 They are already overtaking and out-competing native fish in the Mississippi and Illinois Rivers.
 Many US and Canadian rivers feeding the Great Lakes could also be at risk, as shown on the map for a few adjacent states.